+- -- Heliport.
+[SUP]

-- -- Theater.
+- -- Helistop.
+[SUP]

-- (11) Transportation uses.

 - -- Railroad passenger station.

 - -- Transit passenger shelter.

 - (12) Utility and public service uses.

 - -- Commercial radio or television transmitting station.

 - -- Local utilities.

+- Post office.

 - (13) Wholesale, distribution, and storage uses.

 - -- Office showroom/warehouse.

+- (14) Accessory uses.

+- -- Pedestrian skybridge.
+[SUP]

-- -- Trade center.
+- -- Live unit.

+- (b) Live units.

+- (1) More than one live unit is allowed per lot.

+- (2) No maximum floor area for a live unit.

+- (3) If more than three live units are located on one lot, the live units must register with the multifamily inspection program in accordance with Chapter 27.

-- (e) Accessory uses permitted in the Ann Williams Way frontage area.
+- (c) Accessory uses permitted in all parts of this district other than the Ann Williams Way [Flora Street] frontage area and Subdistrict 1.
 As a general rule, an accessory use is permitted in any district in which the main use is permitted.
-Some specific accessory uses, however, due to their unique nature, are subject to additional regulations in Section 51A-4.217.
+Some specific types of accessory uses, however, due to their unique nature, are subject to additional regulations in Section 51A-4.217.
 For more information regarding accessory uses, consult Section 51A-4.217.

 - (1) In this part of the district, an accessory helistop is permitted by SUP only.

 - (2) In this part of the district, an SUP may be required for an accessory medical/infectious waste incinerator.
 See Section 51A-4.217(b)(3.1).

 - (3) In this part of the district, a parking garage is considered to be accessory to a main use on the same lot if it is used primarily by owners and occupants and their invitees of the main use during business hours, even if it is used by patrons of other businesses that are not part of the main use on that lot after business hours for a fee.

-- (4) Live units are permitted as accessory uses and must comply with the following:

-- (A) No maximum floor area for a live unit.

-- (B) More than one live unit is allowed per lot.

-- (C) If more than three live units are located on one lot, the live units must comply with the registration and inspection of rental properties and condominiums program in Article VII of Chapter 27.

-- (f) Uses prohibited in the Ann Williams Way frontage area.
+- (d) Uses prohibited in all parts of this district other than the Ann Williams Way [Flora Street] frontage area and Subdistrict 1.
 In this part of the district, the following uses are prohibited, even as accessory uses:

 - -- Feed store, as defined in Chapter 51.

 - -- Pawn shop.

+- -- Home improvement center, lumber, brick or building materials sales center.